Umuzi-org/ACN-syllabus/content/react-native/simple-vario/data-display/_index.md

 prerequisites:
   hard:
   - react-native/simple-vario/intro
+  - react-native/harvard-cs-50-m/11-async-redux
 ready: true
 submission_type: continue_repo
-title: Simple variometer - data display
+title: Simple variometer - data display with Redux
 ---

 Now that you have made the vario beep, it's time to add a bit more functionality: